-September 3 0, 2017 September 30, 2016
+September 30, 2018 September 30, 2017

 Level 1 Level 2 Level 1 Level 2

-Cash \$ 4,606 - \$ 2,091
+Cash and cash equivalents \$ 8,276 - \$ 4,606 -

-Derivative liabilities - \$ 464 - \$ 867
+Derivative liabilities - \$ 352 - \$ 464

-For derivative contracts, the Corporation obtains a valuation of the contracts from counterparties of those contracts.
-The Corporation assesses the reasonableness of these valuations through internal methods and third party valuations.
-The Corporation then calculates a debt valuation adjustment or a credit valuation adjustment by considering the risk of nonperformance by the counterparties and the Corporation's own credit risk.
+For derivative contracts, the Corporation performs valuations internally and calculates a debt valuation adjustment or a credit valuation adjustment by considering the risk of nonperformance by the counterparties and the Corporation's own credit risk.
 Valuations are based on forward rates considering the market price, rate of interest and volatility, and take into account the credit risk of the financial instrument, and are therefore classified within Level 2 of the fair value hierarchy.